 Each year we accept applications for a funded PhD in Astronomy.
 The deadline for STFC and QMUL funded studentships this year is 31 January for entry in the following academic year (although students with external funding may apply at any time).
 Please take a look at our PhD project page, or get in touch with a member of staff to learn more about the research opportunities that are available.
 Information on the next main round of PhD applications will be made available in the autumn.

 The Astronomy Unit has a high level of success in supporting research fellowship applications.
 We currently host 3 Royal Society University Research Fellows, 1 Royal Society Dorothy Hodgkin Fellow, 1 Winton Fellow, and 1 ERC Starting Grant and 1 ERC Consolidator Grant holders.

 If you are interested in applying for a fellowship in the Astronomy Unit at Queen Mary, please get in touch - you can contact Dr Tom Haworth and/or the academic staff member most relevant to your research, all of whom will be happy to discuss your options and the application procedures.
 There are often restrictions on who can apply for these fellowships and how many we can support, so please contact us well in advance of any deadlines (see below for further details).

 Available fellowships include:

-STFC Ernest Rutherford Fellowships: The next ERF application deadline is 13th September 2022.
+STFC Ernest Rutherford Fellowships: The next ERF application deadline will be sometime in September 2023.
 The Astronomy Unit is normally able to support 1 application per year (and occasionally 2), and we use a competitive internal application process to select candidates.
-Our internal application deadline this year is the 27th June; late applications are possible, but may not receive full consideration.
+Our internal application deadline this year is the 30th June; late applications are possible, but may not receive full consideration.
 If you are interested in applying for an ERF with QMUL as your host institution, please follow the instructions below, or contact Dr Tom Haworth with informal queries.

 Prospective candidates should submit a draft case for support, a CV (ideally using the STFC template, ERF 2022 CV Template [DOC 68KB]) and publication list to firstname.lastname@example.org by the 30th June.